nrobinson2000/submodule-test/README.md

 ## Building this project

-Here are the neccesary commands for cloning this project and submodules, as well as compiling the project with po-util:
+Here are the necessary commands for cloning this project and submodules, as well as compiling the project with po-util:

 ```bash
 $ git clone --recurse-submodules https://github.com/nrobinson2000/submodule-test